Nyatiti meaning queen of the clan.

 Traditionally built from Fig and oak tree, this lyre musical instrument is home to the western part of Kenya and It is traditionally played by the Luo people, an ethnic group now situated in Western Kenya, Eastern Uganda and Northern Tanzania (around Lake Victoria).

 They were originally from the Nile River Valley and migrated down the River Nile to the Lake Victoria region after the Nubian peoples.
-In Egypt (particularly around the valley) you can find many instruments that date back over 5000 years, many, like the nyatiti, are also found in Egyptian hieroglyphs
+In Egypt (particularly around the valley) you can find many instruments that date back over 5000 years,

 5.6 cm of nyaniti

-7 cm total heigh
+7 cm total height

 Width 2.8 cm